pebreo/pebreo.github.io/begin/BeginningGame.md

 **Infinite growth** becomes not just possible, but encouraged.
 Human connection thrives, and innovation explodes as every human becomes an Innovator.
 This would be a whole new era for humanity, one built on the power of diverse experiences and a willingness to explore the unknown.
 Now that's a future worth getting excited about.

+## Why this would work
+- Weve seen convergence of technologie **many** times before
+- Most people think it's worth it and on-board

+## Implications
+- Breath-taking possibilities